TollyH/pymaze/README.md

 *Python 3.8 or greater is required*

-1. Download the files by pressing the green "Code" button above, followed by "Download ZIP" - extracting all of the files once the download is complete.
+1. Download the files by pressing the green "Code" button above, followed by "Download ZIP" - extracting all the files once the download is complete.
    - Alternatively, if you have git installed, run `git clone https://github.com/TollyH/pygame_maze.git` in a terminal to download the repository.
 2. Install PyGame with the command `pip3 install pygame` on Linux or `pip install pygame` on Windows.
 3. Run `__main__.py` to start the game.